chenjianjx/srb4j/README.md

 ## What's next

-### Instruct the client-side developer
+### Give instructions to your client-side developer

+1. Give them the __API doc__.

-1. Submit the API doc.
-Go to http://localhost:8080/fo-rest-doc, download this html file and give it to the developer of the client of this restful back end.
+Go to http://localhost:8080/fo-rest-doc, download this html file and give it to your client-side counterpart.

-2. Show them the sample code for registration and login:
+2. Show them the __sample code for registration and login__:

 ````java
 		//registration: To login with a password, you must do registration first, which is implemented as OAuth2 login flow with grant_type = password.
 This demo uses apache oltu OAuth2 library.